 Cleaning the smoker box

 Next comes cleaning the smoker box thoroughly.
-Smoker box is the part where you place wood chips to get that signature smoky flavor.
+The smoker box is the part where you place wood chips to get that signature smoky flavor.

-To clean it up, first you need to discard the soot or ash into a trash bag.
+To clean it up, first make sure you discard the soot or ash into a trash bag.

 Once you get rid of the loose ash, mix apple cider vinegar with hot water in ½-½ proportions and spray it onto the box.